anyscale/madewithml.github.io/docs/courses/mlops/splitting.md

 3. After training stops (epoch(s)), we will use the testing split to perform a one-time assessment of the model.
   > This is our best measure of how the model may behave on new, unseen data.
 Note that *training stops* when the performance improvement is not significant or any other stopping criteria that we may have specified.

-We need to ensure that our data is properly split so we can trust our evaluations.
-A few criteria are:
+!!! question "Creating proper data splits"
+    What are the criteria we should focus on to ensure proper data splits?

+    ??? quote "Show answer"

         - the dataset (and each data split) should be representative of data we will encounter
         - equal distributions of output values across all splits
         - shuffle your data if it's organized in a way that prevents input variance
         - avoid random shuffles if you task can suffer from data leaks (ex. `time-series`)

 !!! note
-    You need to [clean](preprocessing.md) your data first before splitting, at least for the features that splitting depends on.
+    We need to [clean](preprocessing.md) our data first before splitting, at least for the features that splitting depends on.
 So the process is more like: preprocessing (global, cleaning) → splitting → preprocessing (local, transformations).

 ## Label encoding
 Before we split our dataset, we're going to encode our output labels where we'll be assigning each tag a unique index.